Wheat field

 Location: Suffolk, UK

 A rural idyll is a theme the artist keeps returning to, concerned with the concept of ‘nature’, and questioning the perceived ‘rural idyll’ of the East Anglian landscape.
-Wheat field builds on the tradition of walking as art practice.
+Wheat field builds on the tradition of walking as art practice, with particular interest in local, liminal rural-industrial landscapes.

 landscape, rural, environment, marginalisation, walking, listening,